lorenzouriel/traefik-project-ww-site/README.md

-# Traefik Save Walter White Stack
+# Traefik Save Walter White

 This project sets up a monitoring stack using Traefik, Prometheus, Grafana, and custom services.
 It leverages Docker Swarm to manage the deployment of the stack.